DreamCloud Mattress Review

 This is not a problem with this mattress, in that not only does the 15″ thick construction prevent sinkage from my heavy weight, the premium layers of foam and high quality innerspring coil layer do an excellent job at preventing sinkage in the least bit.

-Edge support is also very good, due to the use of reinforced edge layer in the mattress construction.
+Edge support is also very good, due to the use of the special Edge-Shield Coil System.
 I did not compress the mattress much at all when sitting on the edge, and when sleeping near the edge did not experience any of the “rolling off” the edges or having them compressed under my weight.

-Motion transfer is more present than in most all foam mattresses we have reviewed, as to be expected with a hybrid coil mattress which provides more bounce than a foam or latex due to the innerspring coils in its construction.
+As for motion transfer, there is some motion transfer with this mattress as to be expected with a hybrid coil mattress which provides more bounce than a foam or latex due to the innerspring coils in its construction.

 However, the multiple foam layers used in the construction of this premium mattress limit excessive movement to a large degree.